-However, a first challenge are annotations that do not directly correspond to language constructs like method refinements.
-Therefore, reverse operations are not sufficient to refactor all annotated programs.
-For example, it is possible to annotate statements in the middle of a method, such as SOrt in the example in Figure 3 (a), that should be executed after inserting data but before the commit call.
-To separate such code physically, we need to introduce additional explicit extension points (a common strategy in physically separated code [35]) like method hook in Figure 3 (b).
+However, annotations on statements that do not directly correspond to method refinements are a first challenge.
+For that reason, reverse operations are not sufficient to refactor all annotated programs.
+For example, it is possible to annotate statements in the middle of a method, such as sort in the example in Figure 3 (a), which should be executed after inserting data but before the commit call.
+To separate such code physically, we need to introduce additional explicit extension points (a common strategy in physically separated code [36]) like method hook in Figure 3 (b).